-Why you’ll love this smoked chicken breast recipe
+Why I love this recipe

 Ingredients needed

 - Chicken breasts.
-Use boneless, skinless chicken breasts.
+Use boneless skinless chicken breasts.

 - Olive oil.
 Coating the chicken with a thin layer of oil prevents it from sticking and gives it a beautiful golden-brown crust on the surface.